-- H. No portable signs are permitted. - I. Regulations A through H shall not apply to non-illuminated signs that are displayed from within a building. - J. Posting of land is permitted. - K. Signs on awnings are limited to the name of the enterprise and a maximum of six-inch high letters. - L. No outdoor sign shall be permitted which does not pertain to the use, activity or business of the premises on which it is located unless otherwise permitted in this section. - M. No mural or message shall be painted onto a building's surface.
-Exceptions are granted to historic landmark signs which may be preserved and maintained. - N. No sign shall be affixed to any public utility pole, lamp post, street or highway sign, traffic control device or sign post.
+- J. Signs on awnings are limited to the name of the enterprise and a maximum of six-inch high letters. - K. No outdoor sign shall be permitted which does not pertain to the use, activity or business of the premises on which it is located unless otherwise permitted in this section. - L. No mural or message shall be painted onto a building's surface.
+Exceptions are granted to historic landmark signs which may be preserved and maintained. - M. No sign shall be affixed to any public utility pole, lamp post, street or highway sign, traffic control device or sign-post.